OWASP/owasp-summit-2017/Working-Sessions/SAMM.md

 2) assure SAMM is integrated with the other OWASP projects

-Workshops
+Working-Sessions

-1) using Maturity Models project on OSAMM data (see related [Maturity-Models](Maturity-Models.html) workshops
+1) using Maturity Models project on OSAMM data (see related [Maturity-Models](Maturity-Models.html) Working-Sessions